 - Net enrollment in Primary school primary-school-aged children has increased to 98.7 per cent in 2012, among them 99.4 per cent are girls and 97.2 per cent - are boys.

 - Bangladesh has achieved close to gender parity in primary and secondary education.

 - Between 1990 and 2011, the under-five mortality rate declined from 151 to 44 deaths per 1,000 live births.

 The bottom line for development

-Although human development indicators are steadily improving for Bangladesh, 50 per cent of the population continues to live below the poverty line, on less than $1.25 a day.
-84 per cent of people survive on less than $2 a day .
+Although human development indicators are steadily improving in Bangladesh, 43.3 per cent of the population lives on less than $1.25 a day.
 As food prices rise around the globe, the same income buys less and less each week.
 Families are working even harder to meet the basic needs of their children.